How to Choose An Accessible Font for Your Website

 Why Choose an Accessible Font?

-Approximately 32 million adults in the United States have visual impairments.
-This number doesn’t even include those with visual processing difficulties or other learning disabilities.
+Approximately 32 million adults in the United States have visual impairments, including low vision, color blindness, and cataracts.
+This number does not include those with visual processing difficulties or other learning disabilities (which affect more than 65.6 million Americans), such as dyslexia or ADHD.
 If your website isn’t accessible, it’s likely many users won’t be able to understand your content or access the resources and products you offer.

 Web Content Accessibility Guidelines for Fonts

-The ADA ensures people with disabilities are protected from discrimination, including in “places of public accommodation.”
-ADA compliance means that any business open to the public is required to make their online content and services accessible to people who rely on assistive technologies to navigate the internet.
+The ADA was designed to protect people with disabilities from discrimination, including in “places of public accommodation”.
+ADA compliance means that any business open to the public is required to make its online content and services accessible to people who rely on assistive technologies to navigate the internet.

 1. Spacing

-Spacing is an important part of WCAG compliance.
+Spacing is an important part of WCAG conformance.
 The spacing of your letters and lines should provide enough room to avoid any overlap, making each word more readable.

-However, WCAG’s requirements also cover text modification.
-People with certain disabilities may adjust the text on the page, increasing the spacing to make it easier for them to read.
-Words should not disappear or overlap when users modify page text from their browser.
+WCAG’s recommendations also cover text modification.
+People with certain disabilities (or who rely on assistive technology) may adjust the text on their page, increasing the spacing to make it easier for them to read.
+Words should not disappear or overlap when users modify page text from their browsers.

 For technical specifications, check out WCAG Success Criterion 1.4.12 Text Spacing.

-The Web Content Accessibility Guidelines (WCAG) outline various recommendations for color accessibility, including guidance for color contrast ratios, luminance, backgrounds, and color spacing in order to make a site more accessible to those with any type of vision deficiency.
+WCAG outlines various recommendations for color accessibility, including guidance for color contrast ratios, luminance, background colors, and color spacing in order to make a site more accessible to those with any type of vision deficiency.
+For example, WCAG recommends a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.

-To learn more, check out AudioEye’s Color Contrast Checker, which reflects WCAG.
+To learn more about accessible text colors, check out AudioEye’s Color Contrast Checker.

 3. Size

-While all these factors play a role, font size is one of the most important parts of readability.
+Font size is one of the most important parts of readability.
 WCAG has no minimum font size, but recommends that users should be able to resize text up to 200% without any content or functionality loss.
+WCAG’s 1.4.4 success criterion has more information.

 4. Text with Graphics